orieg/edu-policy-navigator/README.md

 *   **LLM (Synthesis - Build Time):** External LLM API
 *   **Hosting:** GitHub Pages

+## Testing

+This project uses [Vitest](https://vitest.dev/) for unit and component testing.
+For more details on our testing strategy, tools, and coverage, please see the [TESTING_PLAN.md](TESTING_PLAN.md) document.

 ## License

 This project is licensed under the terms of the [LICENSE](LICENSE) file.